TOGETHER, WE

 The buffet lunch menu includes:

-Entrees: Grilled Salmon, Steak Diane and Herb Risotto (VGT)
+Entrees: Grilled Salmon, Herb Chicken Breast and Spaguetti Al Pomodoro (VGT)

-Sides: Sauteed Seasonal Vegetables and Roasted Yukon Potatoes (VGT)
+Sides: Sauteed Broccolini and Carrots(VGT), Roasted Creamer Potatoes (VGT)

-Please order by Monday, March 3rd at 12noon.
+Please order by Tuesday, April 1st by 10am.
 Plan ahead and order early!
 Late orders will be charged an extra $5.

 Important note: If you have a 10-pack, you still need to register, so we have enough food.